kyaiooiayk/Git-Cheatsheet/README.md

 ```
 ***

+## `main` vs. `master`
+- The computer industry's use of the terms master and slave was considered no longer appropriate after the eventis that took place in the summer of 2020.
+- Amid the many protests and the growing social unrest, these harmful and antiquated terms were no longer considered appropriate.
+- The option is not a default one, GitHub encourage this but does not ban the use.
+***

 ## Getting the current status
 - To know what branch you are workign on
 - To show what changes (if any) have been staged: ```git status```